ravendb/bootcamp/src/Unit-1/lesson3/README.md

 An important RavenDB concept is conventions.

-> Conventions are a series of policy decisions that has already been made for you.
+> Conventions are a series of policy decisions that have already been made for you.
 Those range from deciding which property holds the document id to how the entity should be serialized to a document.

 A lot of thought and effort has gone into ensuring you will have no need to touch the conventions.
 But you can do it every time you need.

 We will not touch RavenDB conventions right now.
-Simple because we don't need to do it.
-For while, if you want to know more, you can access the [RavenDB conventions documentation](https://ravendb.net/docs/article-page/latest/csharp/client-api/configuration/conventions/what-are-conventions).
+Simply because we don't need to do it.
+If you want to know more, you can access the [RavenDB conventions documentation](https://ravendb.net/docs/article-page/latest/csharp/client-api/configuration/conventions/what-are-conventions).

 ## Connection Strings